r-jasinski/frontend-tdd-test/README.md

 - Spot any code smells and find ways to refactor
 - Based off the requirements, get method `getUserRating` under test
 - Fix any issues found during TDD
-- Implement new feature

-#### New Feature
-- 1 extra point is awarded for every 10 games a user has played
+- Implement a new feature where 1 extra point is awarded for every 10 games a user has played